marvikonvic/MB-Cookie-Consent/README.md

 ## English

 Standalone WordPress plugin providing a bilingual cookie banner and prior blocking of optional scripts.
-It is designed for standard and classic WordPress frontends, including Blogsy.
+It is designed for standard and classic WordPress frontends.

 ### Features